goobz22/goobs-frontend/README.md

 When the serverActionValidation prop is provided, the component debounces the validation function to optimize performance.
 The validation result is then displayed in the helper footer message.

-The usage of the StyledComponent component and these props will be documented before release of v.8. within this wiki - https://github.com/goobz22/goobs-repo/wiki/StyledComponent
+The usage of the StyledComponent component and these props will be documented before release of v.8. within this wiki - https://github.com/goobz22/goobs-frontend/wiki/StyledComponent

-## Server Actions

-The following server actions are included in this release:

-- `src/actions/server/form/store/reusableStore.ts`: A reusable store for caching form data on the server.
-This is a TypeScript redis alternative

-- `src/actions/server/form/getFormData.ts`: A server action for retrieving form data.

 ## Usage